rockbytesec/thunder/README.md

 # thunder
-Find web servers of a subdomain list quickly
+Find web servers of a subdomain list and bruteforce directories - QUICKLY

 # Usage